sdiehl/wiwinwlh/tutorial.md

     # use x
 ```

-For inspection we can't tell without knowing how p is defined, the compiler can't distinguish the two
+For inspection we can't tell without knowing how p is defined, the compiler
-and thus the language won't save us if we happen to mix them up.
-Instead of making invalid states
+can't distinguish the two either and thus the language won't save us if we
+happen to mix them up.
+Instead of making invalid states *unrepresentable* we've
-*unrepresentable* we've made the invalid state *indistinguishable* from the valid one!
+made the invalid state *indistinguishable* from the valid one!

-The more desirable practice is to match match on terms which explicitly witness the proposition as a type (
+The more desirable practice is to match match on terms which explicitly witness
-often in a sum type ) and won't typecheck otherwise.
+the proposition as a type ( often in a sum type ) and won't typecheck otherwise.

 ```haskell
 case x of